MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .. image:: {static}/images/blog/0005/demo-katana-09.png
     :alt: Katana Interface screenshot: Instance Array Attributes.

-This time we are able to use our different instance-sources and not only one and we have an ``InstanceIndex`` attribute that specify which instance-source to use per-point.
-But if we look at more closely at the OpScript lua script, we notice the index are generated mathematically instead of using our point-cloud's ``objectIndex`` attribute.
-This will need to be adressed later of course.
+This time we can use our different instance-sources and not only one and we have an ``InstanceIndex`` attribute that specify which instance-source to use per point.
+But if we look more closely at the OpScript lua script, we notice the index are generated mathematically instead of using our point-cloud's ``objectIndex`` attribute.
+This will need to be addressed later of course.

 We can also notice that we are not using the traditional "translate" attribute, but a matrix one.
 Matrices have the advantages of replacing 4 attributes with 1 (translations, rotations(X, Y, Z)) but are harder to modify "on-the-fly".
-In the ends choose what suits you bets for your workflow.
+In the end choose what suits you best for your workflow.

 To know what kind of attributes are supposed to be supported by each instancing method, we can have a look at the documentation: